The UPTAKE consortium contributes to the training of a new generation of scholars and specialists in the field of Russian and East European Studies by

-Kats Kivistik (University of Tartu) is currently finalizing her dissertation on the left-right identification in new democracies (supervisor: Piret Ehin).
+Kats Kivistik (University of Tartu) finalized her dissertation on the left-right identification in new democracies (supervisor: Piret Ehin).
 She works as adjunct lecturer as well as senior analyst in the Institute of Baltic Studies.
 Her main research fields are elections, public opinion and voting behavior.

 Morvan Lallouet (University of Kent) is starting a dissertation on Russian liberals and liberalism (supervisors: Richard Sakwa and Adrian Pabst).
 His research interests include Orthodoxy and politics; political ideologies; and domestic politics in contemporary Russia.
 He has studied sociology in Paris-Sorbonne university, and political science in Sciences Po Paris.

 Muzaffer Kutlay (University of Kent) is a Lecturer in East European Politics at the University of Kent, and Research Assistant for the UPTAKE project.
 Her research focuses on post-communist transformation of Bulgaria, Croatia and Montenegro, majority-minority relations and the processes of European integration.
 Her specific research subjects are: ethnic conflicts and state-mandated forced displacement.
 Muzaffer’s PhD is supervised by Professor Richard Whitman and Professor Neophytos Loizides.